 What stochastics says about stocks now

-Another pattern that has emerged is a divergence between the direction of the stochastics indicator and the S&P 500.
+Another pattern that can be observed when using stochastics is a divergence between the direction of the stochastics indicator and a stock or index, such as the S&P 500.
 Divergences form when a new high or low in price is not confirmed by a new high or low in stochastics.
 A bullish divergence forms when price makes a lower low but stochastics forms a higher low.
 This could indicate less downward momentum and could foreshadow a bullish reversal.
-In the chart you can see that stochastics have made lower lows and lower highs (a bearish signal).
+This has not occurred recently, as both the S&P 500 and stochastics have made lower lows over the past several trading sessions, but it may be worth monitoring over the short term to see if there is a divergence.

 Of course, you shouldn't take a trading action based solely on this one signal.
 Like any technical indicator, stochastics is best used in combination with other technical indicators, such as volume trends, as well as a macroeconomic analysis of the market and business cycle, and, if used with individual stocks, an analysis of earnings and more company fundamentals.

-It's important to understand that momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced.
+It's important to understand that momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced (this was the case for all of April).
 Similarly, stochastics can remain below 20 in oversold territory for extended periods after a sustained downtrend, without meaning the stock is becoming more oversold.
 Finally, remember to temper your reliance on technical indicators during these unprecedented times due to the heightened risk of extreme volatility associated with COVID-19.

 Next steps to consider